gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/programming-quotes.md

 > Today, most software exists, not to solve a problem, but to interface with other software.

 I.O.
 Angell

-> Simplicity is a prerequisite for reliability.

-E.W Dijkstra

 > I love deadlines.
 I like the whooshing sound they make as they fly by.